Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Applications of weight enumerators

 \textit{Faulty measurements:} With logical error probabilities in hand, we can compute error thresholds in the usual way by repeating such calculations or estimations for a class of codes with different distances.
 Note that the use of enumerators above is compatible with any error model composed of identical single qubit error channels.
 The computation also fully accommodates different models of noisy syndrome measurements, as they only affect the distribution $\mathcal{P}(s)$.
 Furthermore, the impact of each decoder can be independently evaluated to produce the conditional probability $p(R|s)$.
 We hasten to point out that the choice of decoder here is completely arbitrary and not limited to the decoders we constructed in Sec~\ref{subsec:decoder} based on weight enumerators.

 Since the contributions from the error channel, noisy measurements, decoders, and enumerators can be separated into independent modules, one can prepare them separately.
 For example, one can prepare a syndrome distribution $\mathcal{P}_0(s)$ with noiseless measurements.
 If the measurements are noisy, they are given by some set of transition probabilities $p(s_f|s_i)$ which depend solely on the noise model associated with the measurement.
-Composing these probabilities we get Once the set of relevant syndromes have been established, which we take to be $poly(n-k)$, we create the decoding table from which $p_{\mathcal{D}}(R|s)$ can be obtained.
+Composing these probabilities we get \be\mathcal{P}(s)=\sum_{s_i}\mathcal{P}_0(s_i)p(s|s_i).\ee Once the set of relevant syndromes have been established, which we take to be $poly(n-k)$, we create the decoding table from which $p_{\mathcal{D}}(R|s)$ can be obtained.
 At the same time, the enumerators that depend on $s$ and $R$ may be prepared in parallel, if needed.
 In many cases, exact contractions may not be needed as we may not require the same level of accuracy for distance verification.
 In such cases, approximate but efficient contraction algorithms maybe sufficient.